Wipe Out Bedbugs

 Don’t Jump to Conclusions

-Bed bugs may not be easy to spot, but they can easily be identified.
+Bed bugs may not be easy to spot, but they can be easily identified.
 Look up on the internet to see what these bugs actually look like.
 Even if you manage to find just one of these buggers, you will know you have a bed bug problem.

 Don’t Listen to Everyone